 Through the comparison of collocated observations from MODIS (Aqua) and the Cloud-Aerosol Lidar with Orthogonal Polarization, an instrument aboard the joint NASA-Centre National d'Etudes Spatiales (the French space agency) Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) satellite, this study evaluated the statistical consistency benchmarks between the MODIS Aqua and MVCM cloud masks.
 The results of this experiment showed that the MVCM produced consistent cloud detection results between Aqua MODIS, Suomi NPP VIIRS, and NOAA-20 VIIRS and that the quality is comparable to the standard Aqua MODIS cloud mask.

-In addition to investigating product continuity between MODIS and VIIRS, Holz has also researched ways to improve instrument observations of important cloud parameters like Ice cloud optical thickness (IOT), an important radiative cloud property that determines the impact of upper tropospheric clouds on the Earth’s radiation balance.
+In addition to investigating product continuity between MODIS and VIIRS, Holz has also researched ways to improve instrument observations of important cloud parameters like ice cloud optical thickness (IOT), an important radiative cloud property that determines the impact of upper tropospheric clouds on Earth’s radiation balance.

 “IOT has proven to be one of the more challenging properties to retrieve from space-based remote sensing measurements,” Holz writes in a 2016 paper published in Atmospheric Chemistry and Physics.
 “In particular, optically thin upper tropospheric ice clouds (cirrus) have been especially challenging due to their tenuous nature, extensive spatial scales, and complex particle shapes and light-scattering characteristics.”

-To address the challenges of IOT retrieval, Holz and his colleagues investigated potential biases in MODIS Collection 5 (C5) and CALIOP Version 3 (V3) IOT measurements by comparing them to collocated observations from instruments aboard satellites in the A-Train, a formation of satellites including Orbiting Carbon Observatory-2, the Japanese Aerospace Exploration Agency’s Global Change Observation Mission-Water-1, Aqua, CALIPSO, CloudSat, and Aura.
-(Each of these satellites circle the Earth in polar-orbit and cross the equator each day at around 1:30 p.m. local time, hence the name “Afternoon Constellation,” or in short, the “A-Train.”)
+To address the challenges of IOT retrieval, Holz and his colleagues investigated potential biases in MODIS Collection 5 (C5) and CALIOP Version 3 (V3) IOT measurements by comparing them to collocated observations from instruments aboard satellites in the A-Train, a formation of satellites including the Orbiting Carbon Observatory-2, the Japanese Aerospace Exploration Agency’s Global Change Observation Mission-Water-1, Aqua, CALIPSO, CloudSat, and Aura.
+(Each of these satellites circle Earth in a polar-orbit and cross the equator each day at around 1:30 p.m., Mean Local Time, hence the name “Afternoon Constellation,” or in short, the “A-Train.”)